orb-lang/helm/doc/md/helm/lua-parser.md

-  The primary purpose of this module is to enable metavariables, for easier repl interaction.
+  The primary purpose of this module is to enable metavariables, for easier repl interaction\.

-Eventually we may wish to replace Lex Luathor with this module.
+Eventually we may wish to replace Lex Luathor with this module\.

-This code is an expansion of the [parser in espalier](espalier/parser), which is intended to demonstrate the PEG syntax and shouldn't have non-standard extensions to the base language.
+This code is an expansion of the [parser in espalier](espalier/parser), which is intended to demonstrate the PEG syntax and shouldn't have non\-standard extensions to the base language\.

-Ideally, this would be accomplished through transclusion, but we have quite a ways to go before transclusion between projects is feasible.
+Ideally, this would be accomplished through transclusion, but we have quite a ways to go before transclusion between projects is feasible\.

 ```lua
 local Peg  = require "espalier:espalier/peg"
 local Node = require "espalier:espalier/node"
 ```

 ### Extended Lua PEG grammar

 ```lua